tc39/proposal-dynamic-import/HTML Integration.md

 The [integration with the JavaScript module system](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-module-system) would be updated in a few ways.

-The introductory sentence of [**resolve a module specifier**](https://html.spec.whatwg.org/multipage/webappapis.html#resolve-a-module-specifier) would changed to say and link to _script_, instead of _module script_, as with the base URL changes above, it can now accept both.
+The introductory sentence of [**resolve a module specifier**](https://html.spec.whatwg.org/multipage/webappapis.html#resolve-a-module-specifier) would be changed to say and link to _script_, instead of _module script_, as with the base URL changes above, it can now accept both.

 The algorithm for [HostResolveImportedModule](https://html.spec.whatwg.org/multipage/webappapis.html#hostresolveimportedmodule(referencingmodule,-specifier)) would be updated with the new parameter name, _referencingScriptOrModule_, and the variable name _referencing module script_ would be changed to _referencing script_.